stellar/stellar-cli/docs/soroban-cli-full-docs.md

 * `completion` — Print shell completion code for the specified shell
 * `contract` — Tools for smart contract developers
 * `events` — Watch the network for contract events
-* `identity` — Create and manage identities including keys and addresses
+* `keys` — Create and manage identities including keys and addresses
 * `lab` — Experiment with early features and expert tools
 * `network` — Start and configure networks
 * `version` — Print version information